Alesana: A Place Where the Sun Is Silent (2011)

-Side projects, Decade EP, tour and Confessions (2012–2015)
+Side projects, Decade EP, tour and Confessions (2012–2016)

 Vocalist Dennis Lee photographed in 2012.

 In May 2012, Lee began a four-piece side band named Child of the Jackyl with members of the thrash metal band Vanisher while Milke released "Polaroids In July" with his side project Tempting Paris (consisting of Shawn Milke, Paul Co, Patrick Thompson, Melissa Milke and Joey Mitchell (Swampcandy)).
 Later, it was announced the band was parting ways with Alex Torres, shortly after Jake Campbell returned to the band.
 On May 8 Milke announced that the band had left Epitaph Records and the follow-up to A Place Where the Sun Is Silent would be self-released.

+Alesana started 2014 signing with Artery Recordings and setting the release of a new EP, The Decade.
+It was released on April and a supporting tour had begun the month before.
+In September, they went on tour with Megosh.
+The Funeral Portrait and The Things They Carried also performed on some dates.
+Around that time, the band had intended to release their first live album.
+A performance on December 11 in their hometown with cheap tickets was recorded for the album, but the files from the performance were corrupted and the plans were scrapped.

 In 2015, the band embarked on a nationwide tour with Capture The Crown, The Browning, Conquer Divide, and Revival Recordings labelmates The Funeral Portrait.

 The band's fifth album Confessions was released on April 21, 2015.
+The following month, they announced a European tour in support of the album, which took place from August to September.

+In October, they embarked on a US tour with 18 dates accompanied by iwrestledabearonce, Entheos, Artifex Pereo and Cabaret Runaway.

 On December 30, 2015, via Revival Recordings YouTube channel, the band released the trailer for the first part of "Comedy of Errors" which premiered on January 7, 2016.
 On February 7, 2016, the second part was released.

-Live album problems (2015–2016)

-The band had intended to release a live album, but the files from the performance were corrupted and the plans were scrapped.